Research Paper Notes Fill-In Template — How to Use It

 🧠 What It Is

-Each box has a purpose — to help you extract only what matters from a paper, and to recognize patterns between different studies at a glance.
+Each box has a purpose and the template helps to isolate information and recognize patterns between different studies at a glance.

 🧩 Template Overview